magenta/magenta/magenta/models/coconet/README.md

 Yao, L., Ozair, S., Cho, K., & Bengio, Y. (2014, September).
 On the equivalence between deep nade and generative stochastic networks.
 In Joint European Conference on Machine Learning and Knowledge Discovery in Databases (pp. 322-336).
 Springer, Berlin, Heidelberg.

 ## How to Use
-We made template scripts for interacting with coconet in four ways: training a new model, generating from a model, evaluating a model, and evaluating generated samples.
+We made template scripts for interacting with Coconet in four ways: training a new model, generating from a model, evaluating a model, and evaluating generated samples.
 There are many variables in the script that are currently set to defaults that may require customization.
+Run these scripts from within the coconet directory.

 ### Generating from Coconet

 For generating from a pretrained model:

 Download a model pretrained on J.S.
-Bach chorales from http://download.magenta.tensorflow.org/models/coconet/checkpoint.zip and pass the path uptill the inner most directory as first argument to script.
+Bach chorales from http://download.magenta.tensorflow.org/models/coconet/checkpoint.zip and pass the path up till the inner most directory as first argument to script.

 sh sample_bazel.sh path_to_checkpoint